 The cornerstone of American gun regulation is the FBI’s National Instant Criminal Background Check System, or NICS.
 The system screens people attempting to obtain firearms at licensed dealers in the majority of states, and is the government’s first line of defense against gun crime.

-Since its inception, NICS has put a stop to over 2.4 million transactions.
-Of those denials, more than 1.3 million occurred in states where the FBI runs NICS checks for dealers, with the other million-plus checks occurring in so-called “point of contact” states like Virginia or California that run their own background check systems.
+Since its inception, NICS has put a stop to more than 2.4 million transactions.
+Of those denials, more than 1.3 million occurred in states where the FBI runs NICS checks for dealers, with the other million-plus checks occurring in so-called point of contact states like Virginia or California that run their own background check systems.

 The system is accurate.
-An audit of system released in September 2016 by the Department of Justice’s Office of the Inspector General found that in a sample of denied transactions, NICS had made the correct decision 99.8 percent of the time.
+An audit of the system released in September 2016 by the Department of Justice’s Office of the Inspector General found that, in a sample of denied transactions, NICS had made the correct decision 99.8 percent of the time.

-The list below uses information provided by the FBI on the background checks it has performed for licensed gun sellers, offering a category-by-category breakdown of the 12 individual criteria that triggered the 1.3 million denials between NICS’ launch in November 1998 and August 2016.
+The list below uses information provided by the FBI on the background checks it has performed for licensed gun sellers, offering a category-by-category breakdown of the 12 individual criteria that resulted in the 1.3 million denials between NICS’ launch in November 1998 and August 2016.